SahmaraniAmjad/meeting_minutes/README.md

 * [Setup](#setup)

 ## General info
-This project is about creating meeting minutes and the ability to download them to save them for a later use
+This project is about creating meeting minutes and the ability to download them as pdf to save them for a later use

 ## Technologies
 Project is created with: